tuimedia/tuiValidatorImage/README.md

 What it is
 ----------

 This is an extension of the standard sfValidatorFile validator that checks an uploaded image fits within a min/max width and height.
-It's written for symfony 1.4
+It's written for symfony 1.4.

+This plugin is wholly unmaintained and unsupported.
+It was written in haste, and may not work for you.
+It worked for us when we needed it, and you may find it useful, but we make no guarantees.

 How to use it
 -------------